ASHIQ02KHAN/C-programme/README.md

-Home for twenty three four day nineteenth
+Home for thirty one day thirty